MatthewReid854/reliability/docs/Mean cumulative function.rst

 Obtaining the MCF from failure times is an inherently non-parametric process (similar to Kaplan-Meier), but once the values are obtained, a model can be fitted to obtain the parametric estimate of the MCF.
 Each of these two approaches is described below as they are performed by seperate functions within reliability.Repairable_systems.

+Note that in some textbooks and academic papers the Mean Cumulative Function is also referred to as the Cumulative Intensity Function (CIF).
+These are two names for the same thing.
+If the shape of your MCF is more of an S than a single smooth curve, you may have a change in operating condition or in the repair effectiveness factor.
+This can be dealt with by splitting the MCF into segments, however, such models are more complex and are generally only found in academic `literature <http://www.math.wm.edu/~leemis/1991mgmtsci.pdf>`_.

 Non-parametric MCF
 ------------------